Way Out West (Sonny Rollins album)

 Way Out West is a 1957 album by Sonny Rollins with bassist Ray Brown and drummer Shelly Manne, neither of whom had previously played or recorded with Rollins.
-The music employs a technique called "strolling", used here by Rollins for the first time, in which he would solo over only bass and drums with no pianist or guitarist playing chords.
-The recent reissue of the CD has additional takes of three of the songs, including the title track.
+This was the first time that he recorded an album with only bass and drums, with no pianist or guitarist playing chords.
+The reissue of the CD has additional takes of three of the songs, including the title track.
 These additional takes are all about twice as long, containing much longer solos from all three members of the band.

 According to the liner notes by producer Lester Koenig, recording began at 3:00 a.m. to fit the musicians' busy schedules, but "[a]t 7 a.m., after four hours of intense concentration, during which they recorded half the album, and should have been exhausted, Sonny said, 'I'm hot now.'
 Shelly who had been up for 24 hours, said, 'Man, I feel like playing.'
 And Ray, who was equally tired and had a studio call for the afternoon, just smiled."

-The cover photo, taken by celebrated jazz photographer William Claxton, shows Rollins dressed in a Stetson hat, holster and horn in place of a pistol.
+The cover photo was taken by celebrated jazz photographer William Claxton.
+Rollins stands amid a stretch of desert vegetation, dressed in a Stetson hat, gun belt, and empty holster, and holds his saxophone at waist level as if it were a pistol.
 The photo concept was Rollins' own idea to celebrate his first trip West.